 Since the social media giant owns Instagram, it’s much easier to analyze your cross-social media efforts.
 Facebook offers similar analytics to that of YouTube, however, you can see a list of your top content and cross-reference average viewer duration from a Facebook post to that of YouTube.

-Another thing to keep in mind is that, according to Edison Research, Facebook is the most-used social media platform with 64 percent of all ages regularly using it.
-Snapchat and Instagram penetrate the 18-24-year-old market more 68 percent and 66 percent more than Facebook, respectively.
+Another thing to keep in mind is that, according to Edison Research, Facebook is the most-used social media platform with 64% of all ages regularly using it.
+Snapchat and Instagram penetrate the 18–24-year-old market 68% and 66% more than Facebook, respectively.
 Consider these demographic breakdowns when determining what kind of audience you want to reach.

-The board-focused platform uses Facebook settings to provide demographic details of followers.
+The digital collage platform uses Facebook settings to provide demographic details of followers.
 You’re also able to view the countries, language, and designated market area (DMA) that comprise your followers.
-Visual inspiration continues to be prevalent on the platform, so makeup artists or photographers wanting to grow their clientele should incorporate Pinterest into their business model.
+Visual inspiration is the main focus of the platform, so makeup artists and photographers wanting to grow their clientele should incorporate Pinterest into their business model.

 In addition to basic tweet impressions and follower data, Twitter also offers follower profiles.
 In other words, you can see the interests of your followers.
 Looking at my dashboard, I see that “Celebrity Fan and Gossip” and “Comedy (Movies and Television)” compose the top two interests of my followers, so I know roughly the types of people I’m reaching and who are interested in what I have to say.

 For musicians, Spotify continues to be the best platform for capitalizing on the mobile user market.
 Analytics include demographic, location, similar artists, and live listeners in real time.
 A great tool to see the time of day most of your fans listen to your music, this information will help you.
 In addition to this, you can see the songs your fans listen to most and which playlists your tracks are being added to.